Karnikhil90/SignInXert/info/Project_update_plan.md

         -> update the structure little bit.
         -> Testing run from a main.py file (root/main.py) Of the main application file SignInXert.By adding ./Test ,/example and __init__.py file .
         -> Added a new library file called JsonEditor at src\lib.
 For changing Json file of config_app.json as I menstion earlier.
+    UPDATE [07-09-2024 -14:00-14:40] : Final update of stucture & add some
+    __init__.py file.
+Make fixx all the issues* in the runing of application through main.py file or run as a module.

+#
 #### problem ['*' = fixed]
     [PROBLEM REPORT TIME] : PROBLEM
     *[30-08-24] The logout need to be better.
 But the HomePage's logout and re-read the name of the user need to fix
+#